 We generally hire eight articling students, including our returning summer students.
-In 2019, we expect to hire an additional two students for 2020/21 articles.
-We have already hired our students for 2019/20 articles.

 We strive to give our students meaningful legal work that develops their skills and knowledge, and furthers their education.
 Types of work include: research; drafting pleadings, agreements and other documents; preparing for and attending chambers, trials, hearings, examinations for discovery and meetings; interviewing witnesses; reviewing documents; and preparing seminar papers and other presentations on various legal issues.